Achieving High Performance#

 Advanced#

-If matrix-wide pre- and/or post-processing is required, try to partition data into registers to avoid shared memory trips.
+If matrix-wide pre- and/or post-processing is required, try to partition data into registers to avoid shared memory accesses.

-For BLAS loads not filling the GPU entirely, consider running parallel kernels in a separate stream.
+For BLAS loads that do not fully utilize the GPU, consider running parallel kernels in separate streams.

-Use Nsight Compute Occupancy Calculator [6] and/or cudaOccupancyMaxActiveBlocksPerMultiprocessor [8] function to determine the optimum launch parameters.
+Use the Nsight Compute Occupancy Calculator [7] and/or the cudaOccupancyMaxActiveBlocksPerMultiprocessor [9] function todetermine the optimal launch parameters

-Use the Nsight Compute Occupancy Calculator [6] or Nsight Compute [7] to determine what extra resources are available without losing occupancy.
+Use the Nsight Compute Occupancy Calculator [7] or Nsight Compute [8] to determine what extra resources are available without reducing occupancy.